Introduction

 --kt-max-deferred-experts-per-token | Number of experts per token to defer for pipelined execution | 2 (0 to disable, 1-4 recommended) |

---kt-gpu-prefill-token-threshold | Token count threshold for prefill strategy (RAWINT4 only) | ~400 |
+--kt-gpu-prefill-token-threshold | Token count threshold for prefill strategy (native backend only) | ~1024-4096 |

 Parameter Guidelines: